-While it is not inevitable that punishment in either two-way treatment should exceed that in the one-way treatment-one reviewer wondered what would happen, for example, in a simultaneous TPP session if no one expected outsiders to exchange gifts of norm enforcement-it was our prior that in practice, at least some of our subjects would both expect, and offer, such gifts, and that when reciprocity was simple, and not complex, there would be still more punishment.
+While it is not inevitable that punishment in either two-way treatments should exceed that in the one-way treatment - one reviewer wondered what would happen, for example, in a simultaneous TPP session if no one expected outsiders to exchange gifts of norm enforcement - it was our prior that in practice, at least some of our subjects would both expect, and offer, such gifts, and that when reciprocity was simple, and not complex, there would be still more punishment.
 Our predicted order of conditional punishment levels per unit of norm violation was therefore:

-$$SPP < One$$ -way $TPP < Simultaneous TPP < Sequential TPP$.
+SPP < One-way TPP < Simultaneous TPP < Sequential TPP

 The predicted order of contributions reflects the costs of norm violation.
 If, for example, a free rider can expect to escape punishment altogether in the VCM, be punished to some extent in the SPP treatment, and punished more still in the TPP treatments, the temptation to free ride is diminished.
-And while a similar claim about the decision to increase a contribution from, say, seven EMUs to eight is harder to make-and harder still as contributions approach the value of the endowment-it is our sense that the basic intuition is modified, but not overturned, in which case the order of contributions should be:
+And while a similar claim about the decision to increase a contribution from, say, seven EMUs to eight is harder to make - and harder still as contributions approach the value of the endowment - it is our sense that the basic intuition is modified, but not overturned, in which case the order of contributions should be:

-$$VCM < SPP < One$$ -way $TPP < Simultaneous TPP < Sequential TPP$.
+VCM < SPP < One-way TPP < Simultaneous TPP < Sequential TPP

-3. Descriptive Statistics
+3 Descriptive Statistics

-Our subject pool was large (200 participants) and well paid (average earnings were \$21 in sessions that seldom lasted more than 40 minutes) for a one-shot experiment.
+Our subject pool was large (200 participants) and well-paid (average earnings were \$21 in sessions that seldom lasted more than 40 minutes) for a one-shot experiment.
 The behavior of our subjects is summarized in Table 1.

 Two characteristics of our descriptive statistics stand out.
-First, the ordering of average contributions is as predicted, consistent with both the indignation and group reciprocity hypotheses, despite the fact that the correlation between participant
+First, the ordering of average contributions is as predicted, consistent with both the indignation and group reciprocity hypotheses, despite the fact that the correlation between participant expectations of how much others will contribute and treatment is small.
+Second, and perhaps more important, participant expectations of how much a free rider will be punished correspond to the observed contribution levels in the five treatments.
+For example, the participants not only contributed the most in the sequential TPP treatment, they anticipated that there would be less toleration for free riding in this treatment, too.

-TABLE 1.
-Mean behavior and demographics by treatment (standard deviations).